 Traditional or gourmet hot sauces can be made and packaged for sale in a few hours.
 The products themselves are small enough to be included with other food-related products that they pair well with.
 Get your product in front of the right customers will make the sale.
 In many states selling hot sauce at a farmer’s market can be started with a few hundred dollars’ worth of product.

 13. Availability of raw products

 Many hot sauces are made with a few simple ingredients like hot peppers, vinegar, and spices.
 Hot peppers are grown in many regions throughout the world that has similar climates.
-It is because of this that they are easily obtainable and are available at a low cost.
+It is because of this that they are easily obtainable and are available at a low cost and turned over for a high profit.
 This also allows the prospect of choosing many varieties of hot peppers when making hot sauce to create unique and exotic flavors.

 14. The industry is open to new competition

 Because hot sauce is available in many variations and because the consumers want these different flavors, there have become opportunities for new hot sauce brands.
 There are indeed many hot sauce companies and many startup businesses, but numerous businesses drop out, close doors, or go into bankruptcy every month.

 This is an opportunity for a new and exciting hot sauce business to start up.
 It is also true that there are a lot of brands and varieties of hot sauce available online and in stores and this is because the demand is high.